INSIGNEO/openBF/docs/src/man/config.md

 - `gamma_profile` is the radial velocity profile parameter used in the calculation of the viscous losses term, default $2$ (parabolic profile).

-- `visco-elastic` is a boolean flag (default `false`) which switches the constitutive equation to Kelvin-Voigt model.

 ## Boundary conditions